st-ario/rayme/README.md

 ## Dependencies
 The program requires the Boost library to build.
 ### Optional dependencies
-In order to have the denosing option available (recommended), the library [Intel(R) Open Image Denoise](https://www.openimagedenoise.org/) is required (see also the project's [GitHub page](https://github.com/OpenImageDenoise/oidn)); precompiled binary packages can be downloaded [here](https://www.openimagedenoise.org/downloads.html).
+In order to have the deniosing option available (recommended), the library [Intel(R) Open Image Denoise](https://www.openimagedenoise.org/) is required (see also the project's [GitHub page](https://github.com/OpenImageDenoise/oidn)); precompiled binary packages can be downloaded [here](https://www.openimagedenoise.org/downloads.html).